 It will also frequently result in a hard bounce.
 These are error messages sent by the recipient’s email server to let you know that something went wrong.

-If you get too many hard bounces from a email server, it may start filtering all your messages to spam.
+If you get too many hard bounces from an email server, it may start filtering all your messages to spam.
+If you see an increase in bounce rate, it could be just that you have too many outdated emails.
+A quick verification can help you get to an acceptable bounce rate easily.

 Email servers aren’t the only ones looking for bad emails.

-You may find more and more of your emails bouncing, even if they are sent to valid addresses.
+You may find more and more of your emails bouncing, even if they are sent to valid addresses on your contact list.

 There are two problems with this.